We join the journey of transformation when we open the locked doors within ourselves.

 — Henri Nouwen

-In the end, this module is an invitation to let Christ reach the hidden, locked up, suffering, and scared parts inside ourselves.
+This module is an invitation to let Christ reach the hidden, locked up, suffering, and scared parts inside ourselves.
 As we practice welcoming and not rejecting our private realities, we’ll get better at welcoming the people and realities Christ is bringing to life from our communities’ streets and prisons.

 “Dwelling deep within all our souls is this undeniable, inexhaustible wellspring of love, wisdom, and goodness.
 If we can’t uncover and see this essential purity in ourselves, then everyone we see is ugly, limited and not measuring up.
 So how do we make contact with this?”